 Even though~\eqref{deffl} can be proved directly (see~\cite{DEFFL2024}), an interesting feature of this estimate is that is can be recovered as a large-dimensional limit of the constructive stability estimate of Sobolev's inequality on the sphere, according to~\cite{DEFFL2025}.
-As witnessed by the striking optimality of the constant $\frac{1}{2}$ in~\eqref{LSI-G}, regardless of the topological dimension $d$ of the space, we can see~\eqref{LSI-G} as an \emph{infinite-dimensional} inequality.
-One explanation of this fact is that $(\mathbb R^d,d\gamma)$, is already \emph{infinite dimensional}, in a sense, for any $d \geq 1$.
-Such an assertion can be formulated rigorously in terms of the modern theory of metric measure spaces and synthetic curvature-dimension conditions, which goes out of the scopes of the present note, and for which we refer to the work of L.~Ambrosio, N.~Gigli, and G.~Savar\'e~\cite{MR3298475}.
-However, the heuristics of \emph{the Gaussian measure behaving similarly to the unitary measure on a very large-dimensional sphere} is present in mathematics since the XIX$^{th}$ century, at least, and we refer to~\cite{Vershik:2007nr} for a complete historical account.

-Let us review a few recent results for stability of functional inequalities on the sphere and Riemannian manifolds in general, and draw their connections with~\eqref{LSI-G}.
+The striking optimality of the constant $1/2$ in~\eqref{LSI-G}, regardless of the topological dimension $d$ of the space, means that~\eqref{LSI-G} can be interpreted as an \emph{infinite-dimensional} inequality in terms of the modern theory of metric measure spaces and synthetic curvature-dimension conditions: we refer to the work of L.~Ambrosio, N.~Gigli, and G.~Savar\'e~\cite{MR3298475} for further details.
+However, the heuristics that \emph{the Gaussian measure behaves similarly to the unitary measure on a very large-dimensional sphere} is present in mathematics since the XIX$^{th}$ century, at least, and we refer to~\cite{Vershik:2007nr} for a complete historical account.
+For completeness, let us review next a few recent results of stability of functional inequalities on the sphere, that are related with~\eqref{LSI-G}.